-For this reason I was concerned enough just at the thought of contracting something even as mild as a cold during my super-busy studies, and of course (knowing my luck) I would have to end up getting diagnosed halfway through with something considerably more serious called Anterior Uveitis — or Iritis for short — in my left eye.
+For this reason I was concerned enough just at the thought of contracting something even as mild as a cold during my super-busy studies, and of course (knowing my luck) I would have to end up getting diagnosed halfway through with something considerably more serious called Anterior Uveitis — or Iritis for short — in my eye, which interfered with numerous projects.

-Thankfully my iris popped back into shape after 5 very anxious days and my vision then slowly started returning to normal with several weeks’ worth of steroids and iris dilators.
+Thankfully my iris popped back into shape after 5 very anxious days and my vision then slowly started returning to normal.
 I eventually got discharged on the Monday of the final week of the course (which conveniently was my birthday).
 This felt like a bit of a miracle with it being just a matter of days before the grad show.

 So if you do plan to study at Shillington, fingers crossed you don’t have any health or general life problems during your time there!
 Because it would affect your studies a lot more than it would if you were studying, say, a 3 or 4 year degree course.
 But I suppose it’s pretty unlikely that much would go wrong within the space of just 3 months.